 Next, those representing the black Americans stepped forward.
 They stood toe to toe with us, as we starred straight into each other’s glistening eyes.
 We read the confessions of the sins of our forefathers.
 My mind spun back to my own father, the white-hooded ones, and burning crosses.
 My husband’s firm hand, and soft voice focused me again.
 “Go on,” he whispered lowly.
 I continued to read the confessions, and then my male friend took his turn.
 They in turn also spoke confessions back to us of their part in the suffering and pain.
 As we finished, I sighed a sigh of relief.

-All of us turned towards each other and spoke a prayer of forgiveness over each otherthat and our family lines, the forefathers represented on our land together.
-Then, we asked God, almighty, to blot out these sins with the blood of Jesus, and sealed it all with partaking in communion together, which my husband led out.
+All of us turned towards each other and spoke prayers of forgiveness over each other, as we stood in proxy for the people group that we represented.
+Then, we asked God Almighty to blot out these sins with the blood of Jesus, and sealed it all with partaking in communion together, which my husband led out.

 Dee took oil and wine in her hands and poured it out on the land.
 “This is a symbol of the Holy Spirit and the blood of the Lamb of God being poured out over this land and covering these sins and covering our land.”

-The worship leaders’ husband, the man of native decent, prayed in Mohawk, as Mercy wrapped the Cherokee blanket around Paul and I’s shoulders as an act of covering of sins, and God being married to us.
-It’s a traditional Cherokee bridal symbol of Marriage.
+The worship leaders’ husband, the man of native decent, prayed in Mohawk, as Mercy wrapped the Cherokee blanket around Paul’s and my shoulders as an act of covering of sins, and God being married to us.
+This act of covering a couple with a blanket is a traditional Cherokee bridal symbol of marriage.

 From a kneeling stance, our prayer leader picked up her Bible from the ground, stood up straight, and began to read from Ezekiel.

-“The hand of the Lord was upon me, and he brought me out in the Spirit of the Lord and set me down in the middle of the valley;[a] it was full of bones.
+“The hand of the Lord was upon me, and he brought me out in the Spirit of the Lord and set me down in the middle of the valley; it was full of bones.
 2 And he led me around among them, and behold, there were very many on the surface of the valley, and behold, they were very dry.
 3 And he said to me, “Son of man, can these bones live?”
 And I answered, “O Lord God, you know.”
 4 Then he said to me, “Prophesy over these bones, and say to them, O dry bones, hear the word of the Lord.
 5 Thus says the Lord God to these bones: Behold, I will cause breath[b] to enter you, and you shall live.
 6 And I will lay sinews upon you, and will cause flesh to come upon you, and cover you with skin, and put breath in you, and you shall live, and you shall know that I am the Lord.”’

 7 “So I prophesied as I was commanded.
 And as I prophesied, there was a sound, and behold, a rattling,[c] and the bones came together, bone to its bone.
 8 And I looked, and behold, there were sinews on them, and flesh had come upon them, and skin had covered them.
 But there was no breath in them.
 9 Then he said to me, “Prophesy to the breath; prophesy, son of man, and say to the breath, Thus says the Lord God: Come from the four winds, O breath, and breathe on these slain, that they may live.”
 10 So I prophesied as he commanded me, and the breath came into them, and they lived and stood on their feet, an exceedingly great army.”